-J. Lohr has state-of-the art winemaking facilities in San Jose, Greenfield, and Paso Robles.
+J. Lohr has state-of-the art winemaking facilities in Greenfield and Paso Robles.
 The J. Lohr Wine Centers in San Jose and Paso Robles host thousands of visitors and fans each year.

 Founded five decades ago and still family-owned and operated today, J. Lohr Vineyards & Wines has established itself as one of the industry’s most respected wine brands.
 Jerry Lohr’s remarkable career continues in close, hands-on partnership with his children and co-owners Steve, Cynthia, and Lawrence.
 One of America’s favorite wineries is poised for its next exciting, pioneering chapter.